19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 Before the expiration of one year from the completion of the alteration and repair.

+5.(a)

-5. (a) The cost of the removal of any object or structure pursuant to a notice served by the Authority under section 11 of the Rapid Transit Systems Act (Cap.
+The cost of the removal of any object or structure pursuant to a notice served by the Authority under section 11 of the Rapid Transit Systems Act (Cap.
 263A) or section 13 of the Street Works Act (Cap.
 320A) and which was erected and maintained without the contravention of any written law.

 (a)